All Rights reserved

 Now at work on a new book project "about mothering in environmentally disastrous and politically perilous times," Singh is contemplating "how intimately entwined my life is with planetary destruction.
 I'm interested in how, personally and collectively, we have failed to make the world livable, now and in the near future, for other humans and other forms of life."--DAM

 Khudai Tanveer is a 22-year-old Richmond native advocating for the release of a trans man from Hong Kong who has been in solitary custody of ICE Detention Facility in Irwin, Ga., for over a year facing deportation proceedings.

 Tanveer organized a GoFundMe page to support the cause (GoFundMe.com/FreeChinNow) and started the hashtag #FreeChinNow to draw attention to the man's story.
 The queer activist says organizing Chin's call to action "required me to use every skill I had ever learned.
 I am so grateful for everyone that showed out for him and supported him."

-Tranisha Arzah is a queer Black feminist, activist, and HIV advocate who was born HIV-positive and lost her mother and brother to AIDS complications.
+Tranisha Arzahis a queer Black feminist and activist who was born HIV-positive and dealt with much loss and advrsity in her youth.
 Now 28, Arzah is studying community health and education, with an emphasis on social justice, at Seattle Central College.
-For the past five years, she’s worked for BABES Network, a support program for women living with HIV created by the Seattle YWCA, and is a board member of Positive Women’s Network-USA.
+For the past five years, she's worked for BABES Network, a support program for women living with HIV, and is a board member of Positive Women's Network-USA.
 Arzah also recently received the Pedro Zamora Young Leaders Scholarship, awarded by the National AIDS Memorial.